 Respect – Responsibility – Resilience

-The school, through its distinctive Christian character, is outstanding at meeting the needs of all learners
+The school, through its distinctive Christian character, is outstanding at meeting the needs of all learners.
+Our SIAMS Inspection Report in March 2016 stated that:

 ‘Christian beliefs and values are woven through all aspects of St Edmund’s School.